CosmoLike/cocoa/README.md

 ### :interrobang: FAQ: How do we compile the Boltzmann, CosmoLike, and Likelihood codes separately <a name="appendix_compile_separately"></a>

-To avoid excessive compilation or download times during development, users can use specialized scripts located at `Cocoa/installation_scripts/` that compile only a specific module or download only a particular dataset.
+To avoid excessive compilation or download times during development, users can use scripts located at `Cocoa/installation_scripts/` that compile only a specific module or download only a particular dataset.
 A few examples of these scripts are:

      $(cocoa)(.local) cd "${ROOTDIR:?}"
      $(cocoa)(.local) source "${ROOTDIR:?}"/installation_scripts/compile_act_dr4.sh